MathiGizaw/alx-pre_course/README.md

-I am a software engineer learnee
+I am a software engineer